Before you start throwing terpenes together all willy-nilly, you should start by learning how to actually use them.

 To avoid the latter, there are a few basic pieces of information you’ll want to be familiar with…

-Diluents are added to a large amount of another substance to minimize its strength, whereas carriers (sometimes called a bases) are added to a small amount of another substance to minimize its strength.
+Carriers and Diluents - Diluents are added to a large amount of another substance to minimize its strength, whereas carriers (sometimes called bases) are added to a small amount of another substance to minimize its strength.
 So they accomplish the same thing, but they ARE different.

 Technically, terpenes are diluents when they’ve been combined with an extract or oil and should make up no more than 10% of your finished solution.
 Your carrier oil, on the other hand, should make up between 90-99% of your finished solution.